U.S. healthcare stocks rally as Senate set to unveil bill

-NEW YORK, June 21 As the U.S. Senate plans to unveil its bill to alter the healthcare system, stocks in the sector have been on a roll.
+NEW YORK, June 21 (Reuters) - As the U.S. Senate plans to unveil its bill to alter the healthcare system, stocks in the sector have been on a roll.

 Led by biotechnology shares, the S&P 500 healthcare sector has topped all other major groups this month and led the way again on Wednesday.
 Tech's recent pullback may be benefiting healthcare shares as investors rotate to different sectors.